-By default, the domain-model.xml file contains two timeout events: timeout-10 and timeout-30.
+By default, the domain-model.xml file contains the timeout-30 timeout event.

-You can customize these events or disable one or both to suit your business needs.
-By default, these events are triggered with a 10-second and 30-second delay after the tracking script is initialized on the page.
+You can customize this event or disable it to suit your business needs.
+By default, this event is triggered with a 30-second delay after the tracking script is initialized on the page.
 The only difference between the events is the action attribute, which defines the timeout in milliseconds.

-Both events have the postcondition attribute set to "document.hasFocus() === true", which checks whether the focus is on the current page.
+The default timeout event has the postcondition attribute set to "document.hasFocus() === true", which checks whether the focus is on the current page.
 The timeout event is only triggered if the postcondition returns true.